danghoangthien/thiendang-20231214/README.md

 ## Getting Started

-Provide instructions on how to set up and run your project.
+Here are instructions on how to set up and run project.

 ### Running with Docker
 ```bash